yungmarkusha/Autotest/README.md

-# Autotests of course "Automation testing with Python Selenium"
+# Autotests of course "Automation testing by using Python Selenium"
 Lessons of practice